iotaledger/iri/README.md

 ### How to run IRI

+#### Locally

 Running IRI is pretty simple, and you don't even have to run it under admin rights.
 Below is a list of command line options.
 Here is an example script:

 ```
 java -jar iri.jar -p 14265
 ```

+### Docker

+Create an iota.ini file with all of your configuration variables set in it.
+Any that you don't provide in here will be assumed to be default or taken from command line arguments.

+`docker run -d --net=host --name iota-node -p 14265:14265 -p 14777:14777/udp -p 15777:15777 -v iota.ini:/iri/iota.ini iotaledger/iri:latest`

 ### Command Line Options